COP3530/edugator-content/n-ary-trees/tries/lesson.md

 ## Motivation

 In the 1960s, various data structures for string storage and retrieval existed such as hash tables and binary search trees which translate to `unordered_set` and `set` in C++.
+A hash table is a data structure that implements an associative array — an abstract data type that maps keys to values.
+We will discuss hash tables more in-depth in a future module, and you can skim the [Wikipedia article](https://en.wikipedia.org/wiki/Hash_table) if you would like to learn more.

 ### Time Complexity of Hash Tables and BSTs